Snshadow/ntfs-ea/README.md

   -source-path string
         path of source file to be used as content for EA -stdin
-        use stdin as content for EA
+        use standard input for content of EA -target-path string
-  -target-path string
         path of target file to write EA
 ```